baiwi21/Writing-Portfolio/README.md

 ### 🟢 Product Context

-Task Manager is a conceptual SaaS product used to demonstrate documentation practices for web applications.
+Task Manager is a conceptual SaaS application designed to simulate real-world documentation scenarios.

-The documentation simulates real-world scenarios including:
+This project demonstrates:
-- End-user guides
+- End-user documentation
 - Developer API documentation
 - Help center content

+The goal is to reflect documentation practices used in production environments.

 👉 [View User Guide](./task-manager/user-guide.md)